top of page

 • 2 min read

-Everyone wants control and this theme is explored in Gulliver's travels.
-From the Lilliputians to the Brobdingnagians.
-Even the Laputan every one of them are trying to gain and or exert control in their own way.
+Everyone wants control, and this theme is explored in Gulliver's Travels.
+From the Lilliputians to the Brobdingnagians, even the Laputans, every one of them are trying to gain and/or exert control in their own way.
 The human desire for control is both understandable and weird.

 The Brobdingnagians gain control effortlessly.
 They gain Gulliver in a single moment and only keep him around as entertainment.
-When Gulliver tells the Brobdingnagians were he comes from they think it's fun.
-I mean if you were a giant that can destroy all of England with as much effort that it takes you to dust your bedroom you wouldn't take it too seriously.
+When Gulliver tells the Brobdingnagians where he comes from, they think it's fun.
+I mean, if you were a giant that could destroy all of England with as much effort as it takes you to dust your bedroom, you wouldn't take Gulliver too seriously.

-The Laputan aren't an allegory for control overall themselves.
+The Laputans aren't an allegory for control overall themselves.
 They are always coming up with ideas to help their country, but they are only using the first ideas that come to mind and not fully thinking through what they're doing.
-There intentions are good, but they are too rash, and they rush headfirst into the problem.
+Their intentions are good, but they are too rash, and they rush headfirst into the problem.
+They want reality to bend to their theory rather than bend their theory to reality.
+That willfully blind, stubbornness is all about control, or at least the illusion of having it.
+(Why We Want)

-In Gulliver's Travels everyone has their own why to gain control, but they don't always get it.
-Control is so prevalent in our world that unintentionally people make it a theme in their writing, but it is so abundant in Gulliver's Travels that I think its intentional.
+In Gulliver's Travels, everyone has their own why to gain control, but they don't always get it.
+Control is so prevalent in our world that, unintentionally, people make it a theme in their writing, but it is so abundant in Gulliver's Travels that it's clearly intentional.

 Recent Posts